ovh/docs/pages/storage_and_backup/backup_and_disaster_recovery_solutions/veeam/veeam_veeam_cloud_connect/guide.en-gb.md

 ## Requirements

-- a subscription to the [Veeam Cloud Connect](https://www.ovh.co.uk/storage-solutions/veeam-cloud-connect/) solution
+- A subscription to the [Veeam Cloud Connect](https://www.ovh.co.uk/storage-solutions/veeam-cloud-connect/) solution
-- a compatible service (OVHcloud or external)
+- A compatible service (OVHcloud or external)

 > [!primary]
 >
-> Our Veeam Cloud Connect solutions are currently compatible with Veeam version 12.1.1.
-Our teams will soon be updating to the latest version 12.2.
+> Our Veeam Cloud Connect solutions are compatible with Veeam version 12.1.1.
+Our teams will soon update the software to the latest version 12.2.
 Please take this into account when configuring Veeam for your Veeam Cloud Connect services.
 >

 ### Compatible services